riot/riot.github.io/api.md

 <strong>@returns: </strong> a javascript `Set` containing all the plugin remaining functions installed

-A plugin can be installe and uninstalled:
+A plugin can be installed and uninstalled:

 ```js
 import { install, uninstall } from 'riot'